|European Union Electricity Market Glossary|

 According to the ESMA clarification of 19 December 2016 (Questions and Answers on MiFID II and MiFIR market structures topics, ESMA/2016/1583) "the fact that a person or firm undertakes trading activity by means of an algorithm which includes a small number of processes (e.g. makes quotes that replicate the prices made by a trading venue) does not disqualify the firm running such algorithm from being engaged in algorithmic trading."

-Conversely, if an investment firm merely transmits a client's order for execution to another investment firm who uses algorithmic trading, the transmitting investment firm is not engaged in algorithmic trading.
+Conversely, if an investment firm merely transmits a client's order for execution to another investment firm who uses algorithmic trading, the transmitting investment firm is not engaged in algorithmic trading (ESMA has confirmed such an interpretation explicitly in the said Q&As of 19 December 2016: "the transmission of an order for execution to another investment firm without performing any algorithmic trading activity is not algorithmic trading").

-In particular, algo firms must abide by the Commission Delegated Regulation (EU) 2017/589 of 19 July 2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council with regard to regulatory technical standards specifying the organisational requirements of investment firms engaged in algorithmic trading (OJ L 87, 31.3.2017, p.
-417–448).
+In particular, algo firms must abide by the Commission Delegated Regulation (EU) 2017/589 of 19 July 2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council with regard to regulatory technical standards specifying the organisational requirements of investment firms engaged in algorithmic trading (also known as RTS 6).

 Regulated markets must have effective systems, procedures and arrangements, including requiring members or participants to carry out appropriate testing of algorithms and providing environments to facilitate such testing, to ensure that algorithmic trading systems cannot create or contribute to disorderly trading conditions on the market and to manage any disorderly trading conditions which arise from such algorithmic trading systems, including systems to limit the ratio of unexecuted orders to transactions that may be entered into the system by a member or participant, to be able to slow down the flow of orders if there is a risk of its system capacity being reached and to limit and enforce the minimum tick size that may be executed on the market (Article 48(6) of MiFID II).